Category Archives: Monaco Royals

 Marie spent the last years of her life quietly, frequently returning to the French court.
 She died at the Prince’s Palace in Monaco on October 30, 1724, at the age of 50, and was buried at the Church of Saint Nicholas in Monaco.
 During the late 19th century, a new and larger church, the Cathedral of Monaco, was built on the site of the Church of Saint Nicholas.
 The original church was demolished in 1874 but the current cathedral was built over the areas of the previous church and the old burial site so that the sovereign princes and consorts originally buried at the Church of Saint Nicholas are now buried in the Cathedral of Monaco.

 Marie’s husband Antonio did not mourn her death at all.
-Marie left her possessions and a sizable monetary inheritance to her elder daughter Louise-Hippolyte.
+Marie left her possessions and a large monetary inheritance to her elder daughter Louise-Hippolyte.
 Antonio, who was always in financial difficulties, contested her will.
 Naturally, this caused a strained relationship between Antonio and his daughter and her husband.
 Antonio survived his wife by a little more than six years, dying on February 20, 1731, at the age of 70.
 He was succeeded by Louise-Hippolyte who had a very short reign of ten months.
 She died from smallpox at the age of 34, on December 29, 1731.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.